sandywen123/English-Learning/business/Word_A_Day.md

 - The risk control system in Amazon reduces the potential for frauds.
 - Overcoming difficulties can help us reach our highest potential.
 - We should reach out to all our potential customers (reach out to 伸出，联系)

+### Consensus 一致，共识，舆论
+#### reach a consensus or get a consensus 达成共识
+- When the team members were discussing the membership program, they were unable to reach a consensus about membership fees..
+- Firstly, we have to maintain consensus on the core objectives of  our company.